Logo: small map of Scotland

 This helps explain the surprisingly heavily engineered footbridge that carries the Southern Upland Way over the Whiteadder Water and the six foot high depth marker on the nearby ford through the river.
 Both are testament to the sudden flooding that has characterised this stretch of river over the centuries.

 The Southern Upland Way long distance path passes through Abbey St Bathan en route from Portpatrick on the Irish Sea to Cockburnspath, almost on the North Sea.
-Those planning to walk the Way should be aware that the Youth Hostel shown in Abbey St Bathans on many maps, and in much of the information about the Southern Upland Way, is no longer open.
+Those planning to walk the Way should be aware that the Youth Hostel shown in Abbey St Bathans on a number of maps, and in some of the information about the Southern Upland Way, is no longer open.

 The site was chosen because it was believed to have been that previously used for a tiny chapel established by St Bathan, a follower of St Columba, in the late 500s.
 The priory comprised a small church and an accompanying collection of domestic buildings.
 It was largely destroyed by English troops in 1543 and was probably no longer a going concern when the Reformation came along in 1560.